Yoiko: Manga

 Written and illustrated by Yūgo Ishikawa, Yoiko was serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from 1996 to 2001.
-At first, it was planned to be a short series, and Shogakukan collected its chapters in two volumes, released under the Big Spirits Comics Special imprint in May 1997 and January 1998; however, after the series began a regular weekly serialization in the magazine, lasting longer than planned, this edition was discontinued.
+Initially, it was planned as a short series, and Shogakukan collected its chapters in two volumes and released them under the Big Spirits Comics Special imprint in May 1997 and January 1998; however, after the series began a regular weekly serialization in the magazine, lasting longer than planned, this edition was discontinued.
 Shogakukan released 15 tankōbon volumes, from June 30, 1998, to May 30, 2001.

 Anime

-A 20-episode anime television series adaptation, animated by Pierrot, was broadcast in Japan on TBS from November 7, 1998, to March 27, 1999.
+A 20-episode anime television series adaptation, animated by Studio Pierrot, was broadcast in Japan on TBS from November 7, 1998, to March 27, 1999.